Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Degenerations and integral affine spheres

 Conversely, suppose we have a collection of anticanonical pairs $(V_i,D_i)$ and identifications $D_{ij}\to D_{ji}$ whose dual complex forms a $2$-sphere, such that $D_{ij}^2+D_{ji}^2=-2$.
-Then a $d$-semistable (in the sense of Friedman \cite{friedman1983global-smoothings}) gluing gives a Type III surface which admits a smoothing to a family of K3 surfaces.
-We refer to \cite{alexeev2021compact} for full details.
+Then a $d$-semistable (in the sense of Friedman \cite{friedman1983global-smoothings}) gluing gives a Type III surface which admits a smoothing to a K3 surface.
+We refer to \cite{alexeev2021compact} for details.

-If we fix the numerical type and the ordered toric models for each $(V_i,D_i)$ then first of all we can construct \emph{the standard} Type III surface defined as follows: the interior blowups $V'\to\oV$ are all done at the origins in $\bP^1$s, and each identification $D_{ij}\to D_{ji}$ is chosen to be the unique isomorphism matching the origins and the triple points.
+If we fix the numerical type and the ordered toric models for each $(V_i,D_i)$, then we can construct \emph{the standard} Type III surface as follows: the interior blowups $V'\to\oV$ are all done at the point $-1$ on each boundary component $D_{ij}\simeq \bP^1$, with respect to the chosen origins.
+Each identification $D_{ij}\to D_{ji}$ is chosen to be the unique isomorphism matching the origins and the triple points.
 The standard surface is always $d$-semistable.

 All the other gluings are defined by varying the points of nontoric blowups and the differences between the origins in $D_{ij}$ and $D_{ji}$, modulo the changes of the origins in each $\oV_i$.
 This defines a gluing complex \cite[Def.~5.10]{alexeev2021compact}.
-The final result is that the $d$-semistable Type III surfaces of a fixed numerical type are parameterized by the $19$-dimensional torus $\Hom(\Lambda, \bC^*)$, where $\Lambda\simeq\bZ^{19}$ can be defined from the gluing complex or, equivalently, from the Picard complex:
+The final result is that the $d$-semistable Type III surfaces of a fixed numerical/combinatorial type are parameterized by the $19$-dimensional torus $\Hom(\Lambda, \bC^*)$, where $\Lambda\simeq\bZ^{19}$ can be defined from the gluing complex or, equivalently, from the Picard complex:

-where $\Xi = \la \xi_i \ra / (\sum \xi_i)$ and $\xi_i = \sum_j (D_{ij}-D_{ji}) \in \oplus_i \Pic V_i$.
-For a given smoothing with a $0$-cusp $e$ and monodromy vector $\lambda\in e^\perp/e$ one has $\Lambda = \lambda^\perp$ in $e^\perp/e \simeq \II_{2,18}$.
+where $\Xi = \la \xi_i \ra / (\sum \xi_i)$ and $\xi_i = \sum_j (D_{ij}-D_{ji}) \in \bigoplus_i \Pic V_i$.
+For a given smoothing with a $0$-cusp $e$ and monodromy vector $\lambda\in e^\perp/e$ one has $\Lambda = \lambda^\perp$ in $e^\perp/e \simeq {\rm II}_{2,18}$.
 See \cite{alexeev2021compact}, Sec.~5B and Prop.~3.29.

-Here, $\wt\Lambda$ is the lattice of \emph{numerical Cartier divisors}, which are the numerical possibilities for the restrictions of a line bundle on $X_0$ to $V_i$ and $D_{ij}$.
+The lattice $\wt\Lambda$ is of \emph{numerical Cartier divisors}, which are the numerical possibilities for the restrictions of a line bundle on $X_0$ to $V_i$ and $D_{ij}$.
 The elements~$\xi_i$ represent the line bundles $\cO_{X_0}(-V_i)$ which are defined on any Kulikov model $X$ containing $X_0$ as the central fiber.
 The homomorphism

 is the \emph{period} of~$X_0$.
 For a Type II surface $X_0$, $E=\Pic^0 D_i$ is the elliptic curve for any of the isomorphic double curves $D_i$.